LarsenDR/Radio-Docs/ka9q-radio-infrastructure.md

-# Overview and Module documentation of ka9q-radio
+# Documentation of ka9q-radio

 by Dave Larsen, KV0S

 ---

-# Inferstructure
+# Infrastructure

-This is a list of the iq radio infastructure that are currently used with the ka9q-radio software.
+This is a list of the iq radio infrastructure that are currently used with the ka9q-radio software.

 ---